-- 7.15 Evaluate all relevant life cycle costs of using green stormwater infrastructure or more traditional engineered stormwater systems when making public infrastructure investment decisions. - 7.16 Increase investment in green space and tree canopy initiatives to support housing and neighborhood policies and ensure residents are connected to nature and environmental justice issues are avoided. (cross-reference: Goal 1, Goal 2, Goal 3) - 7.17 Develop community partnerships, funding, and regulatory concepts to facilitate the removal of invasive species on private property and increase the quality of our tree canopy. - 7.18 Invest in the assessment and monitoring of tree data from year to year.
+- 7.15 Evaluate all relevant life cycle costs of using green stormwater infrastructure or more traditional engineered stormwater systems when making public infrastructure investment decisions. - 7.16 Using the Tree Conservation Fund and potentially new sources of funding, increase investment in green space and tree canopy initiatives to support housing and neighborhood policies and ensure residents are connected to nature and environmental justice issues are avoided. (cross-reference: Goal 1, Goal 2, Goal 3) - 7.17 Develop community partnerships, funding, and regulatory concepts to facilitate the removal of invasive species on private property and increase the quality of our tree canopy. - 7.18 Invest in the assessment and monitoring of tree (1) data from year to year.

-- 7.19 Establish new partnerships and expand existing partnerships with Mecklenburg County and other stakeholders that may include other non-governmental organizations (NGOs), community organizations, and nonprofits to secure private funding and support to develop new and existing parks, tree canopy and shared-use paths, and the protection of open spaces as neighborhoods grow.

-- 7.20 Continue working with Mecklenburg County

-Land Use and Environmental Services Agency

-within shared watersheds to set resiliency

-policies, establish implementation programs,

-and implement consistent regional standards

-to manage change within watersheds.
-Use the

-Charlotte-Mecklenburg All Hazards Plan and

-future County stormwater residual flood risk goals

-to guide these efforts.
+- 7.19 Establish new partnerships and expand existing partnerships with stakeholders that may include Mecklenburg County, other governmental organizations, community organizations, and nonprofits to secure private funding and support to develop new and existing parks, tree canopy and shared-use paths, and the protection of open spaces. - 7.20 Continue working with Mecklenburg County Land Use and Environmental Services Agency within shared watersheds to set resiliency policies, establish implementation programs, and implement consistent regional standards to manage change within watersheds.
+Use the Charlotte-Mecklenburg All Hazards Plan and future County stormwater residual flood risk goals to guide these efforts.

-- 7.21 Continue to test, pilot, and document green stormwater infrastructure best management practices. - 7.22 Develop a dashboard to track progress towards the City's climate action goals.

-7.23 Evaluate the quality of and accessibility to parks, particularly in underserved communities, and partner with the County to set higher standards as identified. (cross-reference: Goal 6)
+- 7.21 Continue to test, pilot, and document green stormwater infrastructure best management practices. - 7.22 Develop a dashboard to track progress towards the City's climate action goals. - 7.23 Evaluate the quality of and accessibility to parks, particularly in underserved communities, and partner with the County to set higher standards as identified. (cross-reference: Goal 6)